Butt of Lewis: Name

+The Gaelic name for the Butt of Lewis, Rubha Robhanais, means "Robhanais Point".
+The name Robhanais, formerly anglicised as Rowaness, comes from the Norse Rófunes, meaning "promontory of the tail".

 Lighthouse

 The Butt of Lewis Lighthouse was built by the famous lighthouse builder David Stevenson in 1862.
 Other sources include Thomas Stevenson as one of the builders too.
 Little is known of the station's early history.
 A plaque in the lightroom indicates that the present equipment was installed in 1905.
 The station became the radio link for the keepers on the isolated Flannan Islands in the early 1930s, and continued to function as such until 1971, when the Flannans was made automatic.

 The light was most-likely fuelled by fish oil in the beginning.
 This was then replaced by a paraffin burner in 1869 and finally by electricity in 1976.

 It was operated by three Keepers who lived at the Station with their families but the fog signal was discontinued on 31 March 1995 and the light was automated on 30 March 1998.
 It is now remotely monitored from Edinburgh.

 Until the early 1960s, all supplies were delivered by sea because of the poor road system on the island.
 This would occur at the nearby Port Stoth, where small cargo vessels would regularly berth if the weather allowed it to offload provisions for the lighthouse station.

 The Butt of Lewis was also one the General Lighthouse Authorities transmitting stations for Differential GPS until March 2022.